brandonwoodruff92/rails-rest-kit/README.md

-# RailsRestKit
+# Rails Rest Kit
-RailsRestKit is a comprehensive Rails gem that automates RESTful controller actions with built-in lifecycle callbacks and intelligent parameter permitting.
+Rails Rest Kit is a comprehensive Rails gem that automates RESTful controller actions with built-in lifecycle callbacks and intelligent parameter permitting.
 It eliminates boilerplate code while providing a flexible, convention-over-configuration approach to building REST APIs.

 ## Installation
 Add this line to your application's Gemfile: